top of page

 School Construction: 3-4 days working with local community members

-Location: Three Crosses Primary School near Kagadi, Western Uganda
+Location: Middle Cross Primary School near Kagadi, Western Uganda

 Activities: Mixing cement, carrying bricks, collaborative construction work